September 23–October 6, 2019

 - 2 visits to the Vatican

-We are pleased to announce our newest spiritual journey: fifteen (15) days of travel in Italy—one of the most beautiful countries in the world—in the footsteps of St. Benedict and St. Francis.
+We are pleased to announce a new spiritual adventure: fifteen (15) days of travel in Italy—one of the most beautiful countries in the world—in the footsteps of St. Benedict and St. Francis.

 First, we live in the Villa Palazzola, the splendid former monastery located high above beautiful Lake Albano, that served the Franciscans for more than 500 years.
 This will be our home while we explore Benedictine spirituality and visit the Castle Gandolfo, Subiaco, Monte Cassino and other sacred sites important to Benedict and his sister, Scholastica.